The Mobile Cop Jiban

 The Mobile Cop Jiban (機動刑事ジバン, Kidō Keiji Jiban) is a Japanese tokusatsu television series which serves as the 8th entry in the Metal Hero Series franchise, and the first entry in the Heisei period.
-Produced by Toei and aired by TV Asahi in Japan from January 29, 1989, to January 28, 1990, it ran for 52 episodes and a feature movie aired on July 17, 1989.
-According to Toei's International Sales & Promotion Department, the series' English title can be referred to as Jiban.
+Produced by Toei and aired by TV Asahi in Japan from January 29, 1989, to January 28, 1990, it ran for 52 episodes and a feature movie released on July 15, 1989.
+According to Toei's International Sales & Promotion Department, the series' international English title is referred to as just simply Jiban.
+This series is a tribute to the 25th anniversary of the 8-Man manga and anime series.

-The premise for the series combines elements from the American film RoboCop and the 1970s tokusatsu Robot Detective.

-Jiban was also aired in the Philippines on IBC from 1992 to 1993.

 Plot

 Naoto Tamura, a new detective in Central City, is killed by a Bionoid Monster in the line of duty.
 Doctor Kenzo Igarashi, a man whose experiments had been responsible for the Bioron syndicate's existence, brought the man back to life as a cyborg detective, Jiban.
 Eventually, Madogarbo and Rhinonoid killed Jiban, who returned to life again as Perfect Jiban (basically the same design as the original, but with a blue-colored metal body and three new weapons).
 In the finale, Biolon destroyed Jiban's base and transformed Madogarbo into a false Jiban.
 Jiban defeated his duplicate and ultimately Gibanoid, the true form of Biolon's leader Doctor Giba.
 The victorious Jiban then learned that Mayumi Igarashi, the one civilian that knew his secret, had been his missing younger sister all along.